Turquoise Hill Continues To Surprise Us In Q3

 Source: Turquoise

-I contemplate that increased levels of copper and gold production will play along in the 4Q2017 once the sinking of shaft 2 is completed by the end of 2017; as planned.
+I contemplate that increased levels of copper and gold production will play along in the 4Q2017 once the sinking of Shaft 2 is completed by the end of 2017; as planned.
 The latest status of development of the five shafts is summarized in the table below:

 Source: Turquoise

-Furthermore, during the 3Q2017, the fourth and fifth crew were being trained in lateral developments and TRQ expects to deploy them in operations in the 4Q2017.
+Furthermore, during the 3Q2017, the fourth and fifth crew were being trained in lateral developments, and TRQ expects to deploy them in operations in the 4Q2017.
 This will further increase underground lateral development and can be counted as another element that will assist in increasing the mined output.

 Conclusion:

-To conclude, I would say that TRQ’s performance has remained impressive during the 3Q2017 and the company is confident to meet performance targets for the fourth quarter, thereby remaining in line with the full year production guidance.
+To conclude, I would say that TRQ’s performance has remained impressive during the 3Q2017, and the company is confident to meet performance targets for the fourth quarter, thereby remaining in line with the full year production guidance.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.